-After a few years you may find that your hot water tank has begun leaking.
+After a few years, you may find that your hot water tank has begun to leak.
 A few steps will help you to resolve most of your leaky water heater tank problems.

 Wipe up any water from the floor and from the fixtures around the water heater.
 After you have the fixtures dry you can trace the connections and the base of the water heater with your hand or eyes and determine where the water is leaking from.

-If water is leaking from a water valve try tightening the connections using the two wrenches.
-It is important to use two wrenches to ensure that you have proper grip and tightening without damaging the pipes.
+If water is leaking from a water valve, try tightening the connections using the two wrenches.
+It is important to use two wrenches to ensure that you have a proper grip.
+Tighten without damaging the pipes.
 If tightening the valve does not eliminate the leak then replace the water valve by removing the old valve, adding Teflon tape to the male end of the connector, wrapping it around three times and tightening the connections between the pipe and the valve.

 Make sure you have removed the garden hose and closed the sillcock.
 Starting with the hot water output valve, open all the valves and check for leaks.
 If you find that there is no more leaking of water from each of the fittings and valves you have successfully relieved your system from leaks.
 A hot water unit is a closed system that should never leak and should hold pressure to help water flow through your pipes and to your faucets.
 After you repair your leaks you will find improved water pressure.